zogi/voxel-fluid/README.md

 First of all clone with --recursive, because this project uses submodules.

 After that just build with cmake.
-If you want to build the tests, either have google test available to cmake, use use conan for building.
+If you want to build the tests, either have google test available to cmake, or use conan for building.

-I have developed this on Windows using an AMD GPU, but I have tested it a couple of times on Nnidia hardware too.
+I have developed this on Windows using an AMD GPU, but I have tested it a couple of times on Nvidia hardware too.
 However I haven't tested the project on Linux.